SDK Privacy Violations

 California Consumer Privacy Act (CCPA) and CPRA

-California established the nation’s strongest privacy protections through the CCPA and CPRA.
-These laws grant California residents explicit rights to know what personal information businesses collect, delete that information, opt out of its sale or sharing, and limit use of sensitive personal information.
+California established the nation's strongest privacy protections through the CCPA and CPRA, granting California residents explicit rights to know what personal information businesses collect and how to delete that information.
+The law gives consumers the option of opting out of a data collection scheme.
+Apps that embed SDKs without providing clear notice and easy opt-out mechanisms are in direct violation.

-- Statutory damages up to $7,500 per intentional violation
+Violations can result in statutory damages up to $7,500 per intentional violation.

-Real SDK Privacy Violation Cases: Outcomes and Settlements
+SDK Privacy Violation Settlements

 Google Location Tracking Settlement ($391.5 Million)